The Carroll School: CarrollMath Summer Seminar 2011

 - By including these foundations in Carroll's math classrooms, students successfully show increases on nationally-normed assessments.

-- Participants will leave with a crystal clear understanding of the CarrollMath approach and how it makes math concrete and fun for our studnets, allowing them to break the cycle of math failure.
+- Participants will leave with a crystal clear understanding of the CarrollMath approach and how it makes math concrete and fun for our students, allowing them to break the cycle of math failure.

 - The principles of instruction follow the National Council of Teachers of Mathematics Curriculum Focal Points and represent a systematic approach to sequential understanding of math concepts.

 - Have you ever been to a great seminar and needed helpful follow-up?
-After the Math Seminar, The Carroll School can provide consultation services at your school including observations, needs assessment, workshops, in-class demonstration lessons, and coaching.
-Information is available on request.
+After the Math Seminar, The Carroll School can provide consultation services at your school including observations, needs assessment, workshops, inclass demonstration lessons, and coaching.
+Information is available upon request.

 For session details, pricing, and to enroll today, please refer to the registration form.

 Registration form and brochure

 View/Download PDF (242KB)